athertahir/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 Thedaily female birthsdataset summarizes the daily total female births in California, USA in
 1959.
 For more information on this dataset, see Chapter 11 where it was introduced.
-You can

-download the dataset directly from here:
+You can download the dataset directly from here:

 - daily-total-female-births.csv^1

-Save the file with the filenamedaily-total-female-births.csvin your current working directory.
+Save the file with the filename `daily-total-female-births.csv` in your current working directory.
 The dataset has one year, or 365 observations.
 We will use the first 200 for training